 - Give a recorded statement: After the accident, you will be receiving a call from the truck company’s insurance company wanting to know more about the accident.
 The insurance adjuster may try to record your statement.
 But remember, whatever you say will be used against you later on down the line.
 So try not to give a recorded statement until you first speak with an 18-wheeler accident attorney.

 - Accept the initial truck accident settlement offer: You will likely be pushed by the insurance adjuster to accept a quick settlement.
 Never accept such an offer without consulting with a truck accident attorney first, as the initial settlement offer will generally only cover a small portion of your losses stemming from the accident.

-The Jackson truck accident lawyers at Giddens Law Firm, P.A. urge anyone who has been injured truck accident to contact our firm immediately.
+The Jackson truck accident lawyers at Giddens Law Firm urge anyone who has been injured truck accident to contact our firm immediately.
 Our experienced truck accident attorneys will examine your accident and guide you through the legal process to a full recovery.
 Our case reviews are always free and confidential.
 Call us today at (601) 355-2022 to see how one of our skilled truck accident attorneys can help you.

 What Are the Major Causes of Truck Accidents in MS?

 Mistakes do happen.
 But when negligence plays a part in a truck accident, you have the right to file a lawsuit against the negligent party.
 Here are some causes of truck accidents that are the result of driver negligence:

 Following the hours of service regulations can help drivers begin their shifts well-rested and alert.
 Many drivers take naps during the day to refresh themselves and give their eyes a rest.
 Some take the time to stop throughout the day for brisk walks or other types of exercise breaks, which can increase alertness.
 Of course, no discussion of stay-awake strategies would be complete without the mention of coffee and other caffeinated stimulants.